Generating beautiful Open Graph images with Node.js

 • og:title is the title of your page.

-• og:type is the type of page.
-The default is "website", but alternatives like "article", "profile" or "video" are also available.
+• og:type is the type of page (defaults to “website”, but alternatives like “profile” or “video” exist).

 • og:image is an image URL that represents your page.